Web HostingDecember 16, 2025 199 views

 Incorrect name Must be exactly _dmarc.yourdomain.com

-DNS propagation Wait a few hours
+DNS Propagation Wait a few hours

-Incorrect syntax Verify with a DMARC validator
+Incorrect syntax Check with a DMARC validator

 Check in order: